-New bylaws to allow and regulate short-term rentals in Kelowna are now in effect, and anyone operating a short-term rental must apply for and be issued a business licence.
+New bylaws to allow and regulate short-term rentals in Kelowna are now in effect, and anyone operating a short-term rental must apply for a business licence.
 Under the new rules, a homeowner or primary resident can legally rent their principal residence for periods of 29 days or less.
 Select tourist areas will continue to allow short-term rentals outside of an operator’s principal residence.

 By licensing your short-term rental and following regulations, you're helping limit negative impacts to the long-term rental market, ensuring your accommodation is a good neighbour, and supporting equity among all short-term accommodation providers.

-Get a short-term rental business licence
+How to apply for a short-term rental business licence

 - Receive approval and follow the rules and regulations.